PaddlePaddle/Paddle/test/quantization/README.md

 ### Propagation of scales

-Some of the operators (e.g. `reshape2`, `transpose2`, `pool2d` with max pooling) transform the data without changing the quantization scale.
+Some of the operators (e.g. `reshape`, `transpose2`, `pool2d` with max pooling) transform the data without changing the quantization scale.
 For this reason we propagate the quantization scale values through these operators without any modifications.
 We propagate the quantization scales also through the `scale` operator, updating the quantization scale accordingly.
 This approach lets us minimize the number of fake quantize/dequantize operators in the graph, because the information about the scales required for the quantization process to succeed spreads between quantized operators.

 ### Applying quantization passes